poult-lab/daily-word/english_words_ learning.md

 [adj] According to data from mobile app analytics service Wiseapp Retail Goods on Monday, the number of AliExpress users surged to 6.13 million last month, securing the third position among domestic comprehensive shopping mall apps. / On January 8, TVing announced that 'Death's Game' part 2, released worldwide on Amazon Prime Video on January 5, has risen to the 2nd place in the comprehensive global rankings for TV shows on Prime Video.

 "including all, or almost all, the items, details, facts, information, etc., that may be concerned"

+[n] (in Britain) I teach English at the local comprehensive..

+ "(in Britain) a secondary school for young people of all levels of ability"